Cat anatomy: Skeleton

-Unlike human arms, cat forelimbs are attached to the shoulder by free-floating clavicle bones, which allows them to pass their body through any space into which they can fit their heads.
+Unlike human arms, a cat's forelimbs are attached to the shoulders by free-floating clavicle bones, which allow them to pass their body through any space into which they can fit their heads.

 Skull

-The cat skull is unusual among mammals in having very large eye sockets and a powerful and specialized jaw.
+The cat's skull is unusual among mammals in having very large eye sockets and a powerful and specialized jaw.
 Compared to other felines, domestic cats have narrowly spaced canine teeth, adapted to their preferred prey of small rodents.

+Spine

+A cat's spine can rotate more than the spines of most other animals, and their vertebrae have a special, flexible, elastic cushioning on the disks, which gives it even more flexibility.
+A flexible spine also contributes to the speed and grace of cats.

 Muscles

 Internal abdominal oblique

 This muscle's origin is the lumbodorsal fascia and ribs.
 Its insertion is at the pubis and linea alba (via aponeurosis), and its action is the compression of abdominal contents.
 It also laterally flexes and rotates the vertebral column.

 Transversus abdominis

 This muscle is the innermost abdominal muscle.
 Its origin is the second sheet of the lumbodorsal fascia and the pelvic girdle and its insertion is the linea alba.
 Its action is the compression of the abdomen.